top of page

 The other thing that's very important is how claims are processed and paid.

 For non-emergent situations, Genki will generally have you pay the costs then submit them for reimbursement.
-In the case of hospitalization, their emergency assistance team can help manage direct payments to the hospital, so you don't need to worry about it.
+In the case of hospitalization, their emergency assistance team can help manage direct medical expenses payments to the hospital, so you don't need to worry about it.

 In terms of the back-end, Squarelife is the insurer working with Genki.
 Originating in Switzerland, they are currently headquartered in Liechtenstein and provide over 100 products with more than 30 partners, being governed by European Union requirements.